rhrhunter/workflows/mtlasm/upgrading-firmware.md

-# Firmware upgrade workflows for Montreal Assembly Pedals
+# Firmware upgrade workflows for Montreal Assembly pedals

 Applicable for the following: